ibm-cloud-docs/secrets-manager/certificates.md

 1. In the console, click the **Menu** icon ![Menu icon](../icons/icon_hamburger.svg) **> Resource List**.
 2. From the list of services, select your instance of {{site.data.keyword.secrets-manager_short}}.
 3. In the **Secrets** table, click **Add**.
-4. From the list of secret types, click the **Imported certificate** tile.
-5. Click **Next**.
+4. Click **Next**.
-6. Add a name and description to easily identify your secret.
+5. Add a name and description to easily identify your secret.
-7. Select the [secret group](#x9968962){: term} that you want to assign to the secret.
+6. Select the [secret group](#x9968962){: term} that you want to assign to the secret.

     Don't have a secret group?
 In the **Secret group** field, you can click **Create** to provide a name and a description for a new group.
 Your secret is added to the new group automatically.
 For more information about secret groups, check out [Organizing your secrets](/docs/secrets-manager?topic=secrets-manager-secret-groups).
-8. Optional: Add labels to help you to search for similar secrets in your instance.
+7. Optional: Add labels to help you to search for similar secrets in your instance.
-9. Optional: Add metadata to your secret or to a specific version of your secret.
+8. Optional: Add metadata to your secret or to a specific version of your secret.
     1. Upload a file or enter the metadata and the version metadata in JSON format.
-10. Click **Next**.
+9. Click **Next**.
-11. Select the **Import a certificate** tile.
+10. Select the **Import a certificate** tile.
-12. Select a certificate file or enter its value.
+11. Select a certificate file or enter its value.

     You can store unexpired X.509 certificate files that are in PEM format.
 If you're working with certificates that are in a different format, you can use command-line utilities to convert your certificates to `.pem`.
 For more information, see [Why can't I import my certificate?](/docs/secrets-manager?topic=secrets-manager-troubleshoot-pem)

-13. Optional: Select a private key file or enter its value.
+12. Optional: Select a private key file or enter its value.

     If you choose to store a private key, ensure that it matches to your certificate.
 The private key must be unencrypted before you can import it to the service.

-14. Optional: Select an intermediate certificate file or enter its value.
+13. Optional: Select an intermediate certificate file or enter its value.
-15. Click **Next**.
+14. Click **Next**.
-16. Review the details of your certificate.
+15. Review the details of your certificate.
-17. Click **Add**.
+16. Click **Add**.

 ### Importing certificates from the CLI